vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 To avoid breaking your test data when the inevitable changes occur, developers where happy to adopt newer strategies that offered more flexibility and dynamic behaviour.
 That’s where Factory Girl came in and left the YAML days behind.
 Another issue is the heavy dependency between the test and the **.yml** fixture file.
 [Mystery guests](https://robots.thoughtbot.com/mystery-guest) are also a major pain with these kinds of fixtures.
 Factory Girl let’s you avoid that by creating objects relevant to the tests inline.

 Sure, YAML fixtures are fast and I’ve heard people argue that a slow test suite with Factory Girl data made them go back YAML land.
 In my mind, if you are using Factory Girl so much that it really slows down your tests, you might be overusing factories unnecessarily and you might ignore strategies that are not hitting the database when you create / save objects.
 You’ll see what I mean when we get to the relevant section(s).
-Of course, use whatever you need / see fit but consider yourself warned if you get burned.
+Of course, use whatever you need / see fit but consider yourself warned if you get burned by YAML.

 I think it would be fair to add that in the early days of Rails and Ruby TDD, YAML fixtures were the de facto standard for setting up test data in your application.
 They played an important role and helped move the industry forward.
 Nowadays they have a reasonably bad rep though.
 Times change so let’s move on to factories which are meant to replace fixtures.